Hidden Bullish & Hidden Bearish Divergence Trading

 In the stock trading above example once the buy trade was placed, a trader would then need to calculate where to put the take profit for this trade.
 To do this one would need to use the Indices Trading Fib Expansion Levels.

-The Fibo expansion was drawn as shown on stock chart as illustrated & shown below.
+The Fibo extension was drawn as shown on stock chart as illustrated and shown below.

-For this example there were 3 take profit areas:
+For this example there were three tp order areas:

 Expansion Level 61.80% - 131 pips profit